swiftlang/swift-evolution/proposals/AAAA-stdlib-span-properties.md

   var storage: Span<Element> { get }
 }

-extension Array where Element: BitwiseCopyable {
-  /// Share the bytes of this `Array`'s elements as a `RawSpan` var bytes: RawSpan { get }
-}

 extension ArraySlice {
   /// Share this `Array`'s elements as a `Span` var storage: Span<Element> { get }
-}

-extension ArraySlice where Element: BitwiseCopyable {
-  /// Share the bytes of this `Array`'s elements as a `RawSpan` var bytes: RawSpan { get }
 }

 extension ContiguousArray {